genuineAB/ShipmentTracking/README.md

 # Order Tracking Application

 This is a full-stack application that tracks the delivery status of orders using a WebSocket server for real-time updates and a React frontend.
 The app provides live updates about order statuses like "Order Placed," "Payment Accepted," "In Transit," and "In Warehouse."
+I incorporated a light and dark mode that adapts to your system Theme settings.
+Kindly change your theme settings to experience the difference.

 ## Project Structure